NitorCreations/ant-inspector/README.md

 This produces a file `make-release.fm` and opens it for browsing in the venerable [Freemind mindmapping tool](http://freemind.sourceforge.net/wiki/index.php/Main_Page).
 Other tools supporting the same file format can be used, of course.

+Please note that the actual tasks are not run; it's merely a simulation.
+Any conditional parts will include both the "if true" and "if false" paths along with the condition used.
+This allows one to consider different outcomes in different situations, see which variables are used to decide what is done, etc.

 # Example

 For this randomly selected Ant build file on github:

   https://github.com/jheizmann/HaloACL/blob/3de9ac606c9ccab1acfeb3f75c2b9ae070412a8c/tests1/webtests/tests/allTests.xml

-we get the following partially expanded Freemind graph (cropped screenshot):
+using the command `../ant2fm -b allTests.xml > foo.mm` we get the following partially expanded Freemind graph (cropped screenshot):

   <a href="https://raw.githubusercontent.com/NitorCreations/ant-inspector/master/images/example1.png"><img src="images/example1.png"></a>